-We are developing a portfolio of vaccine-based cancer immunotherapy product candidates using a heterologous prime (ChAd)/boost (samRNA) approach aimed at the highly targeted activation of tumor-specific neoantigens (TSNA) in solid tumors.
-Our two clinical-stage programs (GRANITE, which is "individualized" and SLATE, which is "off-the-shelf") aim to induce a substantial neoantigen-specific CD8+ T cell response using neoantigen-containing immunotherapies.
+We are developing a portfolio of vaccine-based cancer immunotherapy product candidates using a heterologous prime (ChAd)/boost (samRNA) approach aimed at targeting tumor-specific neoantigens (TSNA) in solid tumors.
+Our two clinical-stage programs (GRANITE, which is "individualized" and SLATE, which is "off-the-shelf") aim to induce a substantial neoantigen-specific CD8+ T cell response using neoantigen-directed immunotherapies.
 GRANITE patients receive a product candidate made specifically for them, based upon their tumor DNA/RNA sequence.
 In contrast, SLATE patients receive an off-the-shelf product candidate made for a subset of patients based on common driver mutations.